 Many different kinds of situations typical of factories, warehouses, and distribution centers are presented, in order to address the training needs of a wide variety of customers using different operational practices.

-There are seven "Simulation Modules" of increasing difficulty, as follows:
+There are seven "Simulation Modules"

 - Controls Familiarization